APAO Board of Directors

 In addition to her clinical work Kerri currently serves as an assistant professor and the Clinical Director at the University of St. Joseph PA program.
 She is passionate about PA education and creating a framework to enhance physician assistant hematology and oncology curriculum to heighten students’ depth of understanding.
 She serves as a member of ConnAPA philanthropic arm: CT PA Foundation to develop and promote PA education in the state of CT.

 Her dual employment in both academia and clinical practice allows her to interact with PAs throughout the spectrum of their career.
-Kerri as an APAO Board member hopes to enhance student participation, education, and mentorship using her experiences in academia and clinical practice.
+As an APAO Board member, Kerri hopes to enhance student participation, education, and mentorship using her experiences in academia and clinical practice.